withstudiocms/cfetch/packages/cachedfetch/README.md

 ---
 ```

-If you are also wanting the other available metadata (such as `lastChecked` value which is the last time the cache was updated) then you can add the following prop to cached fetch:
+If you are also wanting the other available metadata (such as `lastChecked` value which is the last time the cache was updated) then you can add the following prop to cached fetch, changing the shape of the data output to the following:

 ```astro
 ---